Gaming Innovation Group: Early years and 2010s

 In 2017, GiG acquired the technology-driven performance marketing company Rebel Penguin ApS for a total amount of €13 million.
 This acquisition concluded GiG Media being established as a multi-channel affiliate, operating both a publishing unit (organic rankings on search engines) as well as a paid marketing unit.
 A new B2C brand called Highroller was also launched.

 2018 was the signing of a deal with Hard Rock Casino, with an initial launch in Atlantic City, New Jersey.
 The company also launched its marketing compliance tool targeted at the online gambling segment, GiG Comply.
 An in-house sportsbook on Rizk.com was launched just ahead of the 2018 FIFA World Cup.
-During the year of 2018, GiG obtained a betting license in the German State Schleswig-Holstein which makes part of the DACH region, a key growth region for the organisation and its Rizk brand.
-E-sports hub GLHF.GG was signed on GiG Core as well as Sia Mr. Green Latvia for the provision of platform license, online casino, sportsbook, and front end services.
+During the year of 2018, GiG obtained a betting license in the German state Schleswig-Holstein, part of the DACH region.

 In January 2019, GiG launched the Hard Rock omnichannel in New Jersey.
 On 26 March 2019, the company began trading on the Nasdaq Stockholm under the ticker symbol 'GIGSEK'.
-GiG Core also signed Metalcasino to its sportsbook offering.
-An agreement to provide MegaLotto with GiG's technical platform and casino games were also signed.
 In August 2019, Gaming Innovation Group sold its HighRoller brand to Ellmount Gaming, stating that their core focus will be primarily on growing Rizk as a casino brand and Guts as a sports betting brand.
 The HighRoller brand was sold for approx. €7m (3.5 PV).

 During the year of 2019, Kindred Group was signed on the new GiG Comply product.
 The company also partnered with Skycity, a market leader in New Zealand, for its online casino platform.
 In September 2019, GiG launched its digital and retail sportsbook with Hard Rock Cafe International in Iowa.